 Together Matters can help you in lots of ways including:

 - Organise and run workshops and information days for families

 - Train carers’ centres, care managers, advocacy and family support organisations to use the Thinking Ahead Planning Guide and I’m Thinking Ahead

-- Work with advocacy organisations and day centres to use I’m Thinking Ahead
+- Work with schools, colleges, advocacy organisations and day opportunities to use I’m Thinking Ahead

 - Run workshops to help families make a plan for emergencies